schneems/likeable/README.md

 Use Redis to Make your Ruby objects Likeable!
 ======

+I no longer use this gem in production (it was written for Gowalla), if you do and want to help me maintain it, let me know [@schneems](http://twitter.com/schneems).

 You like this
 -------------
-Likeable is the easiest way to allow your models to be liked by users, just drop a few lines of code into your model and you're good to go.
+Likeable will allow your models to be liked by users, just drop a few lines of code into your model and you're good to go.

 ```ruby